apollographql/router/.changesets/feat_add_dns_resolution_strategy.md

 ```

-You can also change the DNS resolution strategy applied to the coprocessor's URL:
+You can also change the DNS resolution strategy applied to a coprocessor's URL:

 ```yaml title="router.yaml"
 coprocessor:
   url: http://coprocessor.example.com:8081